Aatrick/LightDiffusion/README.md

 ## Installation

-To install, please download a release or clone this repo and execute the run.bat file and you should be good to go.
+To install, please download a release or clone this repo and execute the run.bat file in a cmd and you should be good to go.

 #### From Source